urbanopt/urbanopt.github.io/usage/scenarios/scenarios.md

 parent: Usage
 has_children: true
 nav_order: 3
+has_toc: false
 ---

 In this section, you can learn more about the pre-built example scenarios and their corresponding mapper classes.
-Each Feature in a Scenario is assigned with a Simulation Mapper Class.
-A Mapper Class translates the information in a Feature to simulation input.
-This Mapper creates a simulation input using a template that bundles a set of OpenStudio Measures.
-It uses these measures to create an input defining specific energy model characteristics for the Feature.
-This gives great control to define custom simulation behavior for a scenario.
+Each Feature in a Scenario is assigned a Simulation Mapper Class.
+A Mapper Class translates the feature information compiled in the FeatureFile to create the simulation inputs.
+The Mapper creates a simulation input using a template OSW that bundles a set of OpenStudio Measures (base_workflow.osw).
+Different mapper classes can choose to run or skip the measures in the template OSW, as well as set their arguments.
+The measures are used to create an input defining specific energy model characteristics for each Feature.
+This allows for greater control when defining custom simulation behavior for each individual scenario.

-For each of our pre-built example scenario, we developed a Mapperclass that define the efficiency level and properties of the scenario.
-The developed prebuilt scenarios are as the following:
+For each pre-built example scenario, we developed a Mapperclass that defines the efficiency level and properties of the scenario.
+The developed prebuilt scenarios are:

-- Baseline scenario defined by a Baseline MapperClass
+- [Baseline Scenario](baseline.md) defined by a Baseline MapperClass
-- High-Efficiency Scenario defined by a HighEfficiency MapperClass
+- [High-Efficiency Scenario](highefficiency.md) defined by a HighEfficiency MapperClass
-- Thermal Energy Storage Scenario defined by a ThermalStorage MapperClass
+- [Thermal Energy Storage Scenario](thermalstorage.md) defined by a ThermalStorage MapperClass

-The following subsections will describe each scenario and the measures included in their corresponding MapperClass.
-For modifying and creating new Mapper Classes please refer to [customization](../customization.md) section.
+To learn more about modifying and creating new Mapper Classes, refer to the [customization](../customization.md) section.